JupiterOne/sdk/docs/integrations/development.md

-The `executionContext` that is provided in the `executionHandler` step exposes a `jobState` utility that can be used to collect entity and relationship data via `addEntities` and `addRelationships` functions.
+The `executionContext` that is provided in the `executionHandler` step exposes a `jobState` utility that can be used to collect entity and relationship data via `addEntities`, `addRelationships`, and `addMappedRelationships` functions.
 The `jobState` utility will automatically flush the data to disk as a certain threshold of entities and relationships is met.
 The data flushed to disk are grouped in folders that are based on the step that was run.
 Entities and relationships will also be grouped by the `_type` and linked into separate directories to provide faster look ups.
 These directories will be used by the `findEntity`, `iterateEntities`, and `iterateRelationships` functions to provide faster lookups.

 From our experience, integrations most commonly query collected data from previous steps the `_type` property for constructing relationships, so the